 The Mortimer's project will have 75 housing units and 32 parking spaces in a walkable area with lots of transit options.

-Requiring one parking space for each unit in a spot like this would have totally changed the economics of the project—they would have had to dig down, increasing costs substantially, and probably would have ended up tearing down the rest of Mortimer’s to build a considerably larger building with an underground ramp.
+Requiring one parking space for each unit in a spot like this would have totally changed the economics of the project—they would have had to dig down, increasing costs substantially, and probably would have ended up tearing down the rest of Mortimer’s, my second favorite bar, to build a considerably larger building with an underground ramp.

 There are a bunch of new buildings around town from different developers following this general template:

 Underground parking spaces cost tens of thousands of dollars apiece.
 It's no coincidence that we've been starting to see market rate, new construction housing units renting for under $1,000/month.
 And changing our zoning code to make that kind of unit possible eases the rent pressure on our existing housing stock, because it gets a bit less appealing to buy an existing building full of $750/month units, put in new countertops, and jack the rent up to $950/month when you can find actual new construction at a similar price point.

 These projects also by nature tend to stand out a bit less, taking up a fourth or less of a city block.
 I'm not sure how much that's going to satisfy the "four story skyscraper" set, but it's got to help a bit methinks.

 We still have a lot to do to reform our zoning code to make it easier to build new housing in Minneapolis, but we are definitely on the right track.